 Holding a waveform during a start or reset envelope will also suspend the respective envelope timer as well.
 Releasing the hold by selecting Start or Reset will also restart the envelope timer so the cycle time will require the full time but from the current amplitude.

-Note: Pressing the envelope (enter) key while displaying the feedback display will also pause the function generator displaying "Pause:".
-Pressing envelope a second time restarts the generator.
+Note: Pressing the (enter) key and holding it for a second while displaying the feedback display will also pause the function generator displaying "Pause:".
+Pressing a second time and holding it pressed restarts the generator.